 You can either slave away every week to check all your information and make changes as your business changes or you can do it the easy way.

-The easy way is to use a business listings management platform where you can updates your business information on 100+ business directories instantly.
+The easy way is to use a business listings management platform where you can update your business information on the most important business directories instantly.
+You can also start with a free business listings scan to see how accurate your listings are across the internet.

 Business information changes weekly because of changes and updates that you should be making.
 In the case of Google My Business, make posts weekly.
 Because of these constant changes, you must keep up with them and communicate accurate information at all times.